 Epilators are relatively cheap and require little maintenance.
 Once you purchase a quality type from a trusted source, you don’t have to replace a part or do much to maintain it.

-• You get perfectly-smooth skin for at least a month before there would be a regrowth, and such are usually thin.
+You get perfectly smooth skin for at least a month before there is a regrowth, and such skin is usually thin.

-• Epilation does well with very short and fine hairs that other methods can miss.
+Epilation does well with very short, fine hairs that other methods can miss.
 That makes it an appropriate option for almost any part of the body.

 Demerits of Hair Removal by Epilation